 In 1998, Tillman was selected by the Arizona Cardinals with the 226th pick in the 7th round of the NFL Draft.
 Arizona moved him to safety; not many people thought he’d make an impact or last in the NFL.
 But he not only made the team but became a starter.

 In 2000, he set a Cardinals record for tackles in a season with 224.
-The then St. Louis Rams offered him a contract for five years and $9 million dollars but he declined out of loyalty to the Cardinals.
+The then St. Louis Rams offered him a contract for five years and nine million dollars but he declined out of loyalty to the Cardinals.

 The attacks of 9/11 affected him deeply.
 The next day he told a reporter, “At times like this you stop and think about just how good we have it, what kind of system we live in, and the freedoms we are allowed.
 A lot of my family has gone and fought in wars and I really haven’t done a damn thing.”

-After the season was over, the Cardinals offered him a three-year, $3.6 million dollar contract to remain.
+After the season was over, the Cardinals offered him a three-year, $3.6 million contract to remain.
 But he had made other plans.
 In the spring of 2002, Tillman married his long-time girlfriend Marie and after their honeymoon, he told the Cardinals that he was putting his NFL career aside for the next three years to enlist in the Army.

-His brother Kevin had been signed to baseball contract with the Cleveland Indians but he too put that on hold and together the two brothers signed up in May 2002.
+His brother Kevin had been signed to a baseball contract with the Cleveland Indians but he too put that on hold and together the two brothers signed up in May 2002.

-Military Career and Death:
+Pat Tillman’s Military Career and Death

 The brothers enlisted and completed basic training together at Ft.
 Benning, GA in September of 2002.
 They then successfully completed the difficult Ranger Indoctrination Program (RIP) and were assigned to the 2nd Ranger Bn. at Ft.
 Lewis, WA.